 Learn from your “data”

 Influencing change at scale requires ongoing insights — not once a month or once a week, but through ongoing, reflexive, and well-documented practice.

 We saw our frontline workers’ insights like real-time data that could provide additional intelligence during the problem definition, option setting, and evaluation phases of the policy process.
 And, through understanding what “data” they collect and generate, we could also see how to challenge what traditionally constitutes evidence.

 Over time we wanted the programme to reposition frontline workers from not only deliverers and implementers but also to suppliers of policy intelligence, holders of risk, and movement builders.

 Empower archaeologists and architects

 Articulating new roles can be difficult.
-Through metaphors like archaeologists (people who uncover what is already there) and architects (people who build new infrastructure for change), we made it easier to understand where people could make the most impact.
+Through metaphors like archaeologists (people who uncover and surface what is already there) and architects (people who build new infrastructure for change), we made it easier to understand where people could make the most impact.

 Value time and space

 Although the Systems Changers programme is just six months, we knew ongoing structures would be needed to support cohorts to keep developing systems change as a practice.
 As the programme grows there will be additional ways, different types of spaces and lengths of time through which Systems Changers can still get support, inspiration and challenge.

 This isn’t just nice — it’s effective.
 Being ‘in it for the long term’ leads to a different quality of decision making and action, a different type of ongoing structure to enable change.
 People have more vulnerability, personal investment and grit on the frontline.
 They are “evolved rather than maverick” and need a reflective, generative space for difficult questions and helpful answers, not just critical analysis.